Top 31 Online Productivity Tools

 And it sends a daily email report summarizing yesterday’s email activity for your entire team, making it convenient and simple to monitor employee activity, rebalance workloads, and boost productivity.

 Trello is a web application for collaboration and team communication.
 But, it also goes beyond that, by allowing you to manage your tasks and projects.

 In Trello, there are boards, and each board represents a project.
 Once you create a board, you can add cards, which serve as tasks.

 Then, you can add people to these tasks and track your progress; you can create to-do lists, indicate what tasks you’re currently working on, and move them to the “done” column when finished.

 Team members can discuss projects and tasks, add comments, and vote on ideas.
 You can also upload attachments, define due dates, and add labels, for quicker navigation through the tool.

-Trello also allows you to integrate it with Google Calendar and Gmail, for a more streamlined work routine.
+Trello also allows you to integrate it with Google Calendar and Gmail, as well as many other apps, for a more streamlined work routine.

-TeamViewer is a software that allows teams to connect remotely, so they can hold online meetings, make online presentations, and engage in online teamwork.
+Another app we included in our list of web productivity tools is TeamViewer — a software that allows teams to connect remotely.
+With TeamViewer Meeting, teams can hold online meetings, make online presentations, and engage in online teamwork.

 The biggest perks of this productivity tool are that it allows desktop and file sharing, and remote control.
 Once given permission, you can access all data on your colleague’s computer, and view all relevant documents, without bothering your colleague.